 - To use the command-line interface on a file name containing special characters (such as left or right parenthesis characters), make sure that the character defined to separate the archive and workfile are not characters used in a file name.
-See "Specifying Both Workfiles and Archives" on page 17 for more information. - Specifications can contain spaces, as long as they are enclosed in quotation marks.
+See "Specifying Both Workfiles and Archives" on page 11 for more information. - Specifications can contain spaces, as long as they are enclosed in quotation marks.
 For example:

+'''

-get -l "a space.c_v(a space.c)"
+get -1 "a space.c v(a space.c)"

+'''